top of page

 *Acronym: LIEGE – ‘a feudal lord (aka client!) entitled to allegiance and service’

-If you'd like to have a chat about the possibility of working together,
+If you'd like to talk about working together,

 Based in Lymington, England.
 Currently working online.